 The heterogeneous hosts feature enables hosts that are running different operating systems to access a single storage subsystem.
-Storage Manager 8.4 supports up to 64 storage partitions, which enables a multiple host-type subsystem to share storage capacity, consolidate storage, and reduce storage management costs.
+In previous releases of Storage Manager, only hosts running the same operating system could access a single storage subsystem.
+Storage Manager 8.3 supports up to 64 storage partitions, which enables a multiple host-type subsystem to share storage capacity, consolidate storage, and reduce storage management costs.

-Host computers can run on completely different operating systems (for example, AIX and Solaris) or variants of the same operating system (for example, Solaris running in a cluster environment).
-When you define a host type in the Define New Host Port window, the heterogeneous hosts feature enables the controllers in the storage subsystem to tailor their behavior (such as LUN reporting and error conditions) to the needs of the operating system or variant of the host that is sending the information.
+Host computers can be running completely different operating systems (for example, AIX and Solaris) or variants of the same operating system (for example, Solaris running in a cluster environment).
+When a host type is specified in the Define New Host Port window, the heterogeneous hosts feature enables the controllers in the storage subsystem to tailor their behavior (such as LUN reporting and error conditions) to the needs of the operating system or variant of the host that is sending the information.

-Important: When you define host types in a heterogeneous environment, you must set each host type to its appropriate operating system so that the firmware on each controller can respond correctly for the appropriate operating system.

-Before you begin setting up the configuration for you heterogeneous host, see the IBM FAStT Storage Manager Concepts Guide.
+In a heterogeneous environment, you must set each host type to the appropriate operating system during host-port definition so that the firmware on each controller can respond correctly for the operating system for that host.
+Before you begin setting up your heterogeneous host's configuration, see the IBM FAStT Storage Manager Concepts Guide available on your installation CD.